sijen/sijen/README.md

 # sijen dangol
 #### I'm sijen from NEPAL and i do content related to web development and design. i really enjoy learning languages like react as well as i work in wordpress.
 You can check out my linkedin account at https://www.linkedin.com/in/sijen-dangol-406a44187/

-Skills: JS / HTML / CSS
+Skills: JS / HTML / CSS / JQUERY